West Palm Beach

 The beginning of the historic period in south Florida is marked by Juan Ponce de Len's first contact with native people in 1513.
 Europeans found a thriving native population, which they categorized into separate tribes: the Mayaimi in the Lake Okeechobee Basin and the Jaega and Ais people in the East Okeechobee area and o the east coast north of the Tequesta.
 When the Spanish arrived, there were around 20,000 Native Americans in south Florida.
 By 1763, by the time the English gained control of Florida, the native peoples had been all but wiped out through war, enslavement, or European diseases.

 On November 5, 1894, 78 people met at the "Calaboose" (first jail and police station located at Clematis St. and Poinsettia, now Dixie Hwy.), and passed the motion to incorporate the Town of West Palm Beach in what was then Dade County (Miami-Dade County).
 This made West Palm Beach the first incorporated municipality in Dade County and in South Florida.
-The town council quickly addressed the building codes and the tents and shanties were replaced by brick, brick veneer, and stone buildings.
+The town council quickly addressed the building codes, and the tents and shanties were replaced by brick, brick veneer, and stone buildings.
 The city grew steadily during the 1890s and the first two decades of the 20th century, most residents were engaged in the tourist industry and related services or winter vegetable market and tropical fruit trade.
 In 1909, Palm Beach County was formed by the Florida State Legislature and West Palm Beach became the county seat.
-In 1916, a new neo-classical courthouse was opened, which has been painstakingly restored back to its original condition and is now used as the local history museum.
+In 1916, a new neoclassical courthouse was opened.
+It has been painstakingly restored to its original condition and is now used as a local history museum.

 The city grew rapidly in the 1920s as part of the Florida land boom.
 The population of West Palm Beach quadrupled from 1920 to 1927, and all kinds of businesses and public services grew along with it.
 Many of the city's landmark structures and preserved neighborhoods were constructed during this period.
 Originally, Flagler intended for his Florida East Coast Railway to have its terminus in West Palm, but after the area experienced a deep freeze, he chose to extend the railroad to Miami instead.